• Home

 ________________________________________________________________________

 On November 27, 2024, the NH Department of Environmental Services (DES) denied a modified version of Goodhue's March 2024 Major Impact Wetlands Permit Application to reconfigure and build new docks and develop a new boat launch site.
 The DES chose not to hold a public hearing on the matter.
-A copy of the DES decision can be found here.
+The DES decision is currently being appealed by Goodhue.

 ________________________________________________________________________